-Horizon Carrier Genetic Screening Test
+Horizon Carrier Screen

 A blood test to identify carriers of autosomal recessive genetic conditions such as Cystic Fibrosis, Fragile-X, Spinal Muscular Atrophy, Duchenne Muscular Dystrophy.
-If both parents are carriers of a recessive gene there is a 1 in 4 chance of having affected offspring.

 Everyone has two copies of 23 chromosomes — one set from your mother and one from your father for a total of 46.
 However, sometimes these genes can be abnormal.
 If you have one normal chromosome and a mutated counterpart, you are considered a “carrier.”
 If two carriers with the same mutation have a baby, they may pass on a genetic disorder.
 These types of disorders are called recessive conditions.
 A carrier screening panel can reveal if you and/or your partner are carriers of the same recessive disease traits.